 You’ll notice that interior designers and color designers will usually use more neutral colors (like white, ivory, taupe, gray, or brown) for the majority of the kitchen cabinet color selections, and then use more daring, trendy colors for accessory or accent items (i.e. a kitchen island, curtains, decorations, or backsplash).
 At Dura Supreme, definitive trends in kitchen cabinetry colors right now are true-brown stain colors (like our Morel, Coriander, Cashew, Feather, Praline, and Mocha stains), Gray stains and paints (like our Heather, Pebble, Caraway, Shell Gray, Smoke, and Peppercorn stains as well as our Pearl, Silver Mist, Zinc, Moonstone, Storm Gray, and Graphite paints), or shades of white paint that can be a neutral backdrop for any color.

-By the way, GRAYS (in all shades) have definitely been an industry-leading color trend and are very prevalent and attractive for all interiors - and they are an outstanding neutral color to showcase trendy accent colors.
+By the way, GRAYS (in all shades) has definitely been an industry-leading color trend and is very prevalent and attractive for all interiors – and they are an outstanding neutral color to showcase trendy accent colors.

 Muting a Trendy Color For Large Design Elements